What Is an Addressable Market?

 How do you calculate the size of your B2B addressable market?

 Start with firmographic criteria (industry, size, location) to define your TAM.
-Refine with behavioral criteria: among these companies, how many show active buying signals?
-Rodz identifies an average of 3 to 4 signals per company per year, giving you a dynamic view of your truly activatable market.
+Then refine with behavioral criteria: of those companies, how many show active buying signals?
+Rodz identifies an average of 3 to 4 signals per company per year, which gives you a dynamic view of your truly activatable market rather than a headcount frozen at the moment of export.

 Which tools should you use to define your addressable market?

 Combine legal databases (business registries, government statistics) for volume, LinkedIn for contacts, and an intent signal platform for the time dimension.
-The Rodz tool lets you test for free which signals are relevant for your market through its website analyzer.
+The Rodz tool lets you test which signals are relevant for your market through its website analyzer, without committing upfront.

 How do you know if your market is too narrow or too broad?

-A market that is too narrow generates fewer than 50 relevant signals per month.
-A market that is too broad dilutes your efforts and makes messaging generic.
-The sweet spot is a market generating 200 to 500 monthly signals, enabling targeted, regular prospecting.
+A market that’s too narrow generates fewer than 50 relevant signals per month.
+A market that’s too broad dilutes your messaging and makes it generic.
+The workable range is roughly 200 to 500 monthly signals, enough for targeted, regular prospecting without losing focus.